What is covered by the pharmacy

 as brand name drugs and are less costly to the Indiana Medicaid

-(refer to Preferred Drug List for exceptions), as set out by
+to Preferred Drug List for exceptions), as set out by statute at

-drugs must be dispensed when available.
-If generic drugs are not
+dispensed when available.
+If generic drugs are not available, brand

-if Indiana Medicaid determines the brand name drugs are less costly
+determines the brand name drugs are less costly to the Indiana

-physician provides a medical reason that you must use a different
+a medical reason that you must use a different drug.

 Preferred Drug List (PDL)

-The PDL shows some of the drugs covered under the pharmacy
+shows some of the drugs covered under the pharmacy benefit.
+A team

 - names of preferred and nonpreferred drugs